Stinging nettle infusions are incredibly nourishing tonics that contain anti-inflammatory properties and can help support overall health and wellness.

 This recipe is so easy, you’re not going to believe it!

-All you need to do is steep one cup (or about one ounce) of dried nettles in a quart of hot water for at least 4 hours.
+All you need to do is add 1 quart (about 4 cups) of boiling water and one cup (or about one ounce) of dried nettles in a glass jar and let that steep for at least 4 hours.

 If you can leave it overnight that’s even better!